zsviczian/obsidian-excalidraw-plugin/docs/API/introduction.md

 ea.reset();
 ```

-In case you are using the Excalidraw plugin's built in Scripting engine, the engine will take care of initializing the ea object.
-See [Excalidraw Script Engine](../ExcalidrawScriptsEngine.md) for more information.
+In case you are using the Excalidraw plugin's built in [Scripting Engine](../ExcalidrawScriptsEngine.md), the engine will take care of initializing the ea object.

 The first line creates a constant so you can avoid writing ExcalidrawAutomate 100x times.